harvester/docs/docs/install/harvester-configuration.md

 #### Definition

 Set the system hostname.
-If the system hostname is supplied via DHCP, then that value will be used here.
-If this value is not set and one is not supplied via DHCP, then a random hostname will be generated.
+The installer will generate a random hostname if the user doesn't provide a value.

 #### Example